roulinFGS/wcs-cypress-quest01/readme.md

 - create or login to a account: https://cloud.cypress.io/
 - launch cy:open and select e2e to scaffold it
 - add to you secrets in github secretes actions
-- create a local file .env
+- create a local file .env with following entries
 ```
 CYPRESS_RECORD_KEY=<some secret given in https://cloud.cypress.io/>
 CYPRESS_PROJECT_ID=<some projectId given in https://cloud.cypress.io/>